PiotrDrechsler/goit-node-hw-02/readme.md

 PHONEBOOK API

-REST-API with user's authorization, authentication and user's email verification (Node.js, express)
+REST API with user authorization, authentication, and email verification using Node.js and Express